Meeting Time: July 01, 2021 at 9:00am HST

 • Default_avatar

-Misao1946 Higa almost 3 years ago
+Misao1946 Higa over 3 years ago

 Support cap on short-term rental housing.
 These are owners who don't live here and building large homes in middle income residential neighborhoods as an investment, jacking up real property values making impossible for residents to buy.
 Just visit several of these million dollar homes and see the design and layout.